What Is a Sprint?

 The scrum master is the head of a scrum team.
 They are responsible for championing a project, providing insights to the team and product owner, and ensuring all team members follow agile practices.

-The scrum master not only addresses all facets of the agile development process but also serves the business, product owner, team, and individuals.
+The scrum master addresses all facets of the agile development process and serves the business, product owner, team, and individuals.
 Scrum Master is also responsible for facilitating communication and collaboration between all these elements.

 The responsibilities of this role include: